kgpavan/Master/README.md

 These are the Programs written by me in C programming course

-All are tested for compliations and segmentation faults/
+All are tested for compliations and segmentation faults.